Azure-Samples/ms-identity-dotnetcore-daemon-graph-cae/README.md

     dotnet restore
 ```

+> You can also use Visual Studio for the provided project.

 ### Register the sample application(s) with your Azure Active Directory tenant

 There is one project in this sample.
 To register it, you can:

-- follow the steps below for manually register your apps
+- follow the [steps below ](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications)for manually register your apps
 - or use PowerShell scripts that:
   - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
   - modify the projects' configuration files.